 The red observer synchronizes his watch to the green observer at the event where they pass each other (point A in the diagram).
 The blue observer sets his watch so that it will be synchronized with the red observer’s at the point where blue and red pass each other, i.e. the turnaround point.
 Note that the idea of “synchronization” is well defined if-and-only-if the parties are colocated.

 Let’s check on things at the moment when Moe reaches point b.
 Moe, using his own notion of what “now” means, i.e. using the red contours of constant time, asks himself what the “current” time is back home.
-He concludes that Joe has just reached point B. If we compare Moe’s age at b with Joe’s age at B, we find that Joe is younger.
+He concludes that Joe has just reached point B. If we compare Moe’s age at b with Joe’s age at B, we find that Joe is younger at this stage of the game (but the game is not over).

 Something very special happened during the turnaround.
-According to Moe, very little time passed between b and c.
-However, Joe’s age increased significantly between B and C.
+According to Moe, very little time passed between b and c, even though Joe’s age increased significantly between B and C.

 Note that we do not need to worry about what Gee forces Moe is subjected to during the turnaround.
 The forces don’t matter.
 Here we see one of the great virtues of the “instantaneously comoving” reference frames: we imagine that long ago, Moe’s friends put into place (and put into motion) a whole ensemble of reference frames, so that whenever Moe needs to, he can reach out and grab an instantaneously comoving frame.
 These frames are not accelerating, so there is no question of their clocks being damaged by acceleration.